bartoszbialecki/bbfocus/README.md

 - Type `npm install` to install all dependencies

 Now you can use these scripts to work with the project:

 - `npm run start` - runs project in the development mode
 - `npm run build` - builds project for production
+- `npm run publish` - builds project and publish the page on Github Pages using `gh-pages` branch